prajurock/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 Note that there is also a lot of "innate" randomness in ML pipelines and if a seed is not set explictly as a parameter , the run will likely not be reproducible (separation train/test/validation, moving underlying data sources, random initialisation for optimizers, random split for bootstrap...).

-#### The data scientist and stakeholders focus on training
+#### Issue 2: The data scientist and stakeholders focus on training

 While building the ML model, the inference pipeline is often completely ignored by the data scientist.
 The best example are Kaggle competitions where a very common workflow is the following:

 - merge the training and the test data at the beginning of their script
 - do the preprocessing on the entire dataset